 Future Income Valuation

-The IRS will ordinarily value income based on the last tax return, the last three months paystubs or the last six months profit or loss.
-But this may not tell your whole story and there may problems of which you could use professional representation from Tax Samaritan to make sure that your story is heard and how the IRS ultimately values future income.
-For example, if you have recently became unemployed or have imminent retirement.
+The IRS will ordinarily value income based on the last tax return, the previous three months’ paystubs, or the previous six months’ profit or loss.
+But this may not tell your whole story, and there may be problems of which you could use professional representation from Tax Samaritan to make sure that your story is heard and how the IRS ultimately values future income.
+For example, if you have recently become unemployed or have imminent retirement.